raghunayudurayapudi/AngularHeros/README.md

 # AngularHeros
-this is an sample project about angular 2 frame Work
+this is an sample project about angular 2 frame Work with dynamic html templates using angular directives